Mindfully Wild is Lee Bennett, an experienced, registered Mindfulness Based Cognitive Therapist.

 Registered and Listed Mindfulness Based Cognitive Therapist

-I am an experienced Mindfulness based Cognitive Therapist, with 16 years experience of delivering and developing Mental Health interventions across a variety of sectors and settings.
+I am an experienced speaker and Mindfulness based Cognitive Therapist, with 16 years experience of delivering and developing Mental Health interventions across a variety of sectors and settings.
 I have worked for NHS Scotland as a Guided Self Help Worker and Trainer, for various charities as a Senior Wellbeing Practitioner.
 I am currently employed by the Government of Jersey as a Mental Health Practitioner working in Primary Care

 I am trained in Cognitive Behaviour Therapy (CBT), to Postgraduate level and since 2009 have been training in Mindfulness based interventions such as Mindfulness Based Cognitive Therapy (MBCT), Mindfulness Based Stress Reduction (MBSR) and Mindfulness based Nurturing Parents.